 Applications have to be supported by the Actuarial Science department of their University .
 On receiving an application the Trustees will take references from the appropriate course tutor to confirm the details of each applicant’s progress.

-Applications should be made by the end of May in the academic year prior the final year of study.
+Applications should be made by the end of June in the academic year prior the final year of study.
 More details on how and when to apply, together with the application form, are available here.
-IN LIGHT OF CURRENT CIRCUMSTANCES, THE DEADLINE FOR SUBMISSION THIS YEAR HAS BEEN EXTENDED TO 30 JUNE 2020.

 Prizes are awarded for outstanding performance in the penultimate year examinations with eligible students being nominated by their University.
-Certificates and cheques are presented usually at an event such as the WCA lecture at the university.
+Certificates and cheques are presented usually at an event such as the Actuaries’ Company lecture at the University.